levonk/data-integration/Supplier.md

     * SHA1
     * SHA256
     * Other?
 What?
   * Chance of duplicated records?
+  * What are cumulative numbers that are not expected to decrease.

 #### Data Questions (Detailed level, repeat for each field as appropriate)